nntrn/bookstand/docs/_annotations/wanting.md

 *  When mimetic rivals are caught in a double bind, obsessed with each other, they go to any length to differentiate themselves.
 Their rival is a model for what not to desire.
 For a hipster, the rival is popular culture—he eschews anything popular and embraces what he believes to be eclectic, but he does so according to new models.
 According to Girard, "the effort to leave the beaten paths forces everyone into the same ditch."

 *  The act of winning paradoxically brings about defeat.
 It signals to us that we picked the wrong model in the first place.
-In the purported words of Groucho Marx: "I don't want to belong to any club that would accept me as one of its members."
-And neither do we.
+In the purported words of Groucho Marx: "I don't want to belong to any club that would accept me as one of its members."17 And neither do we.
    When one of the two parties to a rivalry renounces the rivalry, it defuses the other party's desire.

 *  Eight years have passed since they first struck out on their own.
 One day last year I ran across a news article profiling the rival and sent it to my friend.
 "Hey, look what Tony [not his real name] is up to," I wrote.
 To my surprise, my friend responded courteously: "Thanks for sending me this.
 I deleted it immediately.
 About a year ago, I completely untethered myself from Tony to the point where I no longer even know what he's up to, and I'd like to keep it that way.
 Someday, once my rivalry with him runs out of oxygen and dies, I might not mind.
 But for now, I'm starving it to death.
 Can you do me a favor and not send me stuff like this?"